 The first step in our organizational structures modeling process was to identify a useful model of the acquisition life cycle.
 For this purpose, we chose to use a swim lane process model.
 The decision to create a swim lane model stemmed from a qualitative analysis of life cycle models provided by the Department of Defense and the Defense Acquisition University.
 There are two prominent models used to describe the system acquisition life cycle of the DoD.
-Figure 1 is titled "Generic Acquisition Phases and Decision Points" within the literature and is presented in multiple variations throughout DoD Instruction (DoDI) 5000.02 (DoD, 2015).
+Figure 1 is titled "Generic Acquisition Phases and Decision Points" within the literature and is presented in multiple variations throughout the DoD Instruction Number 5000.02 (Department of Defense, 2015).

-Figure 1.
-Generic Acquisition Phases and Decision Points (DoD, 2015, p.
+Figure 1: Generic Acquisition Phases and Decision Points (Department of Defense, 2015, p.
 6)

 For our purposes, this model does not provide enough detail to properly distinguish where the competency data would be utilized through the different phases.
-A significant contribution of the 5000.02 documentation is the descriptions of the phases given with Figure 1 and its ability to provide insight into the DoD program manger's role throughout each step within the life cycle.
-The second model, provided by the Defense Acquisition University and presented in Figure 2, provided significantly more visual detail in the processes occurring within each phase.
+A significant contribution of the 5000.02 documentation are the descriptions of the phases given with Figure 1 and its ability to provide insight into the DoD program manger's role throughout each step within the life cycle.
+The second model provided by the Defense Acquisition University presented in Figure 2 provided significantly more visual detail in the processes occurring within each phase.

-Figure 2.
-Integrated Defense Acquisition, Technology, and Logistics Life Cycle Management System

-(Defense Acquisition University, 2009)
+Figure 2: Integrated Defense Acquisition, Technology, and Logistics Life Cycle Management System (Defense Acquisition University, 2009)